 After rubbish is collected from your home it is taken to one of the Western Riverside Waste Authority's two waste transfer stations in Smugglers Way, Wandsworth and Cringle Street, Battersea where it is bulked and loaded onto barges.

 It is then taken to an energy-from-waste incinerator at Belvedere in the London borough of Bexley.
-This uses the heat from burning Wandsworth's residual rubbish to generate enough electricity for the National Grid to power over 13,000 homes.
+This uses the heat from burning Wandsworth's residual rubbish to generate enough electricity for the National Grid to power around 17,000 homes.